-Robust estimates of survival and productivity of white-capped albatross requires continued and longer annual trips to Disappointment Island.
-The optimal time for mark-recapture study is early February when mate changeovers are most frequent and desertion due to disturbance or absence of adults at the end of chick guard stage is rare.
-In addition to prioritizing effort to re-sight banded birds, renewed effort (time) is needed to build on the banded study population.
+Robust estimates of survival and productivity of white-capped albatross requires continued and longer annual trips to Disappointment Island and given so many birds are still being caught in fisheries, such trips are a priority.

+- The optimal time for mark-recapture study is early February when mate changeovers are most frequent and desertion due to disturbance or absence of adults at the end of chick guard stage is rare. - In addition to prioritizing effort to re-sight banded birds, renewed effort (time) is needed to build on the banded study population. - Solving the problem of camera stability should be a high priority to increase the length of time known nesting attempts can be followed. - To obtain more robust estimates of productivity, a brief visit to Disappointment Island in late November/early December to set up cameras on active nests is desirable. - Funding for in-depth examination of any improved camera image series should be set aside to allow calculation of daily nest survival using the techniques of Dinsmore et al. (2002).